image-charts/documentation/docs/reference/background-fill.md

 ---
+title: Background Fill
-meta_description: "Learn how to specify a background color or gradient for your chart"
+description: "Learn how to specify a background color or gradient for your chart"
+sidebar_position: 13
 ---

+# Background Fill

 You can specify fill colors and styles for the chart data area and/or the whole chart background.
 Fill types include solid color, image and gradients fills.
 You can specify different fills for different areas (for example, the whole chart area, or just the data area).
 The chart area fill overwrites the background fill.
 All fills are specified using the `chf` parameter, and you can mix different fill types (solids, stripes, gradients) in the same chart by separating values with pipe character (` | `).
 Chart area fills overwrite chart background fills.

 ### Solid Fills